 International producers can access large amounts of soft money from Belgium.
 In addition to the tax shelter system, worth up to 42% of eligible audiovisual spend, there is generous regional funding available from Screen Brussels, Screen Flanders and Wallimage.
-Producers can also tap into the Antwerp Film Bonus for a little extra financing.
+Producers can also tap into the Antwerp Film Bonus for extra financing.
 When all added together, a film or high-end TV drama can build in 50%-60% of its budget from Belgian sources.
 During the summer of 2022, it emerged that several tax shelter investors had not received the tax certificates they were hoping for because their projects did not meet the criteria required.
 Certain key players, Belfius Bank among them, are reported to have withdrawn from tax shelter financing.
 However, issues with the system relate to theatre productions rather than to film.

-Belgium still lacks a major studio on the scale of a Pinewood or Barrandov but Lites Studios, close to Brussels, is increasingly popular.
+Belgium still lacks a major studio on the scale of a Pinewood or Barrandov, but Lites Studios, close to Brussels, is increasingly popular.
 Leos Carax visited to shoot part of Cannes 2021 opener Annette, drawn by the much-vaunted water tanks.
 AED Studios in Lint, near Antwerp, also hosts films and TV shows.
-Monev Studios, outside Brussels, is another option, while other smaller studio complexes include 3D animation, app and game studio Cyborn in Antwerp, RV Studio in Mechelen and EMG Belgium in Vilvoorde.
-Within Brussels, a new location replica of an Airbus A319 plane has opened (X flylounge.com), so this is the city for those hijack thrillers or cabin crew comedies.
+Monev Studios, outside Brussels, is another option, while other smaller complexes include 3D animation, app and game studio Cyborn in Antwerp, RV Studio in Mechelen and EMG Belgium in Vilvoorde.
+In Brussels, a new location replica of an Airbus A319 plane has opened (X flylounge.com), so this is the city for those hijack thrillers or cabin-crew comedies.

 You can get from one side of Belgium to the other in roughly the time it takes to travel across Los Angeles.
 The compact country is at the heart of Europe and has excellent local and international transport infrastructure.
 It is about 30 miles from Brussels to Antwerp.